Article

 1. Frame: The outer structure that supports the entire window; includes the head, jambs, and sill.

-2. Sash: The movable or fixed part of the window that holds the glass panes.
+2. Sash: The movable or fixed part that holds the glass panes.

 3. Glass (Pane): The transparent part of the window, often double- or triple-glazed for insulation.